haz/IPPC2023/racecar.md

 ## State Space

-The state space represents the positions and velocities of all the drones in the problem, as well as the state of all the minearls in the domain.
+The state space is the positions and velocities of the race car in both axis.
-The location and harvesting regions of the minearls are not part of the state, but are available through the non fluents in the problem.

 | State             | Type                                   |  Desc                         |
 |:------------------|:---------------------------------------|:------------------------------|